JoshKriesl/KoganChallenge-Kotlin/README.md

 ## Language

-This an android app programmed with Kotlin
+This is an android app programmed with Kotlin

 ## Downloads